 Not to mention, Greek men have gained themselves something of a reputation for being among the best lovers in the world.
 All things considered, it makes sense that you would consider finding yourself a Greek God.

-I have been living in Greece for almost four years now.
+I have been living in Greece for almost five years now.
 One of the main things that women want to ask me is “what is it like dating Greek men?”.

 Dating Greek Men

 You need to be careful when stereotyping a group of people collectively.
 The same applies to talking about dating Greek men.